jmunixusers/presentations/BuildAVM/index.md

 # Approaching today

-- 2-3 years ago, the UUG starting building a VM appliance
+- Around 2015, the UUG starting building a VM appliance
 - Figured if there was no value in watching the installer, we should just skip it
 - Everything was set up manually from a few rough notes
 - VM snapshots kept the whole project from collapsing